Young ITA

 Buenos Aires, Argentina

-Young ITA South America Vice Chair (Spanish-Speaking Jurisdictions) - Santiago Lucas Pena is a senior associate in the international arbitration department at Bomchil, Buenos Aires.
+Young ITA South America Co-Chair - Santiago Lucas Pena is a senior associate in the international arbitration department at Bomchil, Buenos Aires.
 His practice focuses on complex litigations and arbitrations.
 He has acted in several arbitrations under the main international rules (ICC, ICDR and UNCITRAL, among others) and participated as attorney and secretary of arbitral tribunals.
 He graduated with honours from Universidad de Buenos Aires, and obtained a postgraduate diploma in arbitration as well as a master’s degree in corporate law from Universidad Austral.
 He is an assistant professor on civil and commercial contracts at Universidad de Buenos Aires and at Universidad Torcuato Di Tella.

-Young ITA UK Chair
+Young ITA Brazil Co-Chair

 Robert Bradshaw

-Young ITA UK Vice Chair
+Young ITA UK Co-Chair

 London, UK

-Young ITA UK Vice Chair - Robert Bradshaw is an associate in LALIVE’s London office, where his practice focuses on international commercial and investor-State arbitration.
+Young ITA UK Co-Chair - Robert Bradshaw is Counsel in LALIVE’s London office, where his practice focuses on international commercial and investor-State arbitration.
 He has represented clients in diverse sectors including energy, mining, media, information technology, food processing, hospitality and pharmaceuticals.
 In addition to the Young ITA, Robert is active in Young ICCA, ICC Young Arbitrators Forum, LCIA Young International Arbitration Group and CIArb Young Members Group, and publishes regularly.
 Prior to joining LALIVE, he was an associate in the Paris office of Hogan Lovells.
 Robert is a graduate of the University of Birmingham, where he studied LLB Law with German, and BPP Law School, where he completed his LPC and LLM.

 Georgios Fasfalis

-Young ITA Western Europe Vice Chair
+Young ITA Western Europe Co-Chair

 Linklaters